 Ratios Rule

-What is the best coffee-to-water ratio for home brewing?
+What is the best coffee-to-water ratio for brewing specialty coffee at home?

 Tip #6